Frequently Asked Questions

 In California, CASA programs are supported through contracts with the state Judicial Council.
 In addition, CASA programs are locally supported.
-United Way, fundraising events, annual giving and grants provide the ongoing support.
+Fundraising events, annual giving, and grants provide ongoing support.
 National CASA has a grant system to help start or expand programs, but local CASA programs depend on their communities to support the service.

 Does the court listen to what a CASA has to say?

-Studies have shown CASA volunteers to be effective in reducing court costs, reducing stays in foster care and even in reducing rates of delinquency and children in need of supervision (CHINS).
-A study conducted by the National CASA Association showed that children with a CASA volunteer spent approximately one year less in foster care than a child without a CASA volunteer.
+Studies have shown CASA to be effective in reducing court costs, reducing stays in foster care and even in reducing rates of delinquency and children in need of supervision (CHINS).
+A study conducted by the National CASA Association showed that children with a CASA spent approximately one year less in foster care than a child without a CASA.
 This represents a savings to taxpayers and it also means that a child finds a permanent, safe home more quickly.